Ensembl/ensembl-vep/nextflow/README.md

 ## Nextflow VEP pipeline

 The nextflow pipeline aims to run VEP faster utilising simple parallelisation.
-It is deployable on an individual Linux machine or on computing clusters running lsf or slurm (not tested).
+It is deployable on an individual Linux machine or on computing clusters running LSF or SLURM.
 The process can be summarised briefly by the following steps:

- * Splitting the VCF in a given number of bins (100 variants by default)
+ * Splitting the input data into multiple files using a given number of bins (100 by default)
- * Running VEP on the split VCFs in parallel
+ * Running VEP on the split files in parallel
  * Merging VEP outputs into a single file

 ##### Table of contents